JaywantDode1004/Swasthya_kendra_application/README.md

 The app has feature that track the changes and updates of the medical industry.
 Our application show all latest news realated to diseases and their preventions.

+4️⃣ **Calorie Calculator**
+A calorie calculator will help you estimate the number of calories you need for daily maintenance, weight loss, or weight gain by considering your age, sex, height, weight, and activity level.
+Counting calories is a key component of self-monitoring and allows you to track your behaviors and progress in order to meet your health and fitness goals.

+4️⃣ **Medical Emergency**
+The medical emergency system is a web-based application that allows users to input and store the details of a patient in a form.
+The form collects information such as the patient's name, contact number, address, and a brief description of the emergency situation.

+4️⃣ **Medicine Remainder**
+A medicine reminder system with an alarm feature is designed to help individuals keep track of their medication schedule and ensure timely intake of prescribed medicines.
+It typically involves an application or tool that allows users to set reminders for taking medication at specified times.

 5️⃣ **Scheduling Appointments**:

 This feature keep track of appointments is an added pressure for doctors, so digitally marking appointments with reminders can be a huge helping hand for the doctors.